-The Ministry of Agriculture and Lands (MAT), through its National Institute of Integral Agricultural Health (INSAI), issues phytosanitary and sanitary health import permits for imported products and sub products of plant or animal origin, and animals and plant breeding material.
-INSAI is similar to the Animal and Plant Health Inspection Service in the United States.
+• INSAI - National Institute of Integral Agricultural Health (Instituto Nacional de Salud Agrícola Integral, or INSAI) is in charge of issuing phytosanitary or sanitary health import permits for imported products and sub products of plant or animal origin, and animals and plant breeding material.
+INSAI oversees locally grown or produced plant and animal products, including biological products and animal feed.
+Basically, INSAI is the equivalent of the Animal and Plant Health Inspection Service, APHIS, in the United States.